jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

     return f"{n}/{d}"
 ```

-{{% callout note %}}
-In many other languages, type consistency is enforced by the compiler
-and the compiler uses that information to produce
-more efficient and safer binaries.
-Even though Python does not do this, using type annotations and
-running a static type checker will help the developer
-catch and prevent potential and subtle bugs early.
-{{% /callout %}}

 ### Some tools

 My goal has been to introduce the concept and benefits of static type checking in Python,